nixer-io/nixer-io.github.io/getting-started.md

 This time, 45 requests were blocked out of 128.
 As you can see, a lot depends on state of the system but once the ratio increases to the `activationLevel`, it executes Behavior and should not drop below `deactivationLevel` during traditional credential stuffing attack.

-When tuning the parameters it is good to know what is the _failed-login-ratio_ for genuine users and what is the rate of login attempts within the system.
+When tuning the parameters it is good to know about two fundamental things:
+* what is the _failed-login-ratio_ for genuine users
+* and what is the rate of login attempts within the system.

 Though our defaults are quite generic and can be used as a starting point.

 We will end further analysis here as this is a _getting started_ tutorial.
 Feel free to explore source code and other sections of the docs.